HOW A STEPPER MOTOR WORKS

 The permanent magnet installed in the rotor is made of especially strong rare earth metals.
 In combination with the soft-metal rotor plates, it forms a magnetic unit and, simultaneously, the magnetic antipole to the electromagnet in the stator.

 Like the rotor, the stator of the stepper motor consists of punched, soft-metal plates that are electrically separated from one another.
-It is equipped with eight pole shoes situated opposite one another with teeth at the end.
+It is equipped with eight pole shoes situated opposite one another and with teeth at the end.
 The geometric arrangement of rotor and stator teeth results in a rotating movement when power is supplied to the electromagnet in the stator.

 With the help of the corrugated washers, the springs of the motor shaft are preloaded.
 This increases the life expectancy of the ball bearings and compensates for production-related tolerances.
 Using special bearing shells, it is possible to preload the motor shaft in a defined manner, e.g., to achieve a low axial play.